AviatrixSystems/Docs/HowTos/default_route_faq.rst

 2. Changes made on **Azure** in R6.2
 =========================================================================

-Prior to 6.2, Aviatrix Controller blindly overwrites the default routes to point to Aviatrix gateway in every route table whenever egress control is involved.
+Prior to 6.2, Aviatrix Controller blindly overwrites the default route to point to Aviatrix gateway in every route table whenever egress control is involved.
 This can bring outages if the deployment has public facing application or VMs.
 In 6.2, the rules for Aviatrix Controller to overwrite the default route becomes well defined.

 .. tip::

-  Use Useful Tool 'create a VPC tool' to create an Azure VNet.
+  Use Useful Tool `create a VPC tool` to create an Azure VNet.
 The Controller will program a UDR default route 0.0.0.0 pointing to next hop type "None" to the route table associated with the private subnets.
 Check `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ for more info.

-If you created Azure VNet via 'create a VPC tool' prior R6.2 or created Azure VNet via your own scrip, make sure you inject a UDR route 0.0.0.0 pointing to next hop type
+If you created Azure VNet via `create a VPC tool` prior R6.2 or created Azure VNet via your own scrip, make sure you inject a UDR route 0.0.0.0 pointing to next hop type
 "None" to signal to the Aviatrix Controller that this is a private subnet and its default route can be overwritten.

 3. Testing